Dark matter halo properties of the Galactic dwarf satellites: implication for chemo-dynamical evolution of the satellites and a challenge to $\Lambda$CDM: Results

 \subsection{Parameter estimation}

 We sampled the parameter spaces of our non-spherical mass models using the parametrizations described above.
-The best-fitting parameters for each galaxy are shown in Table~\ref{table2} in Appendix~\ref{sec:appA}, including the 68\% credible intervals.
+The best-fitting parameters for each galaxy are shown in Table~\ref{table2} in Appendix~\ref{sec:appA}, including the 68\% confidence intervals.
 As a by-product of the fitting results, we also show the dynamical mass-to-light ratio, $M_\mathrm{dyn}/L$, within half-light radius and the dark matter density at 150~pc, $\rho_\mathrm{DM}(150~\mathrm{pc})$, computed from the estimated dark matter halo parameters.
+Moreover, we show the Bayes factors, which are the ratio of the mean posterior distribution of the mass models with the spherical dark matter halo $(Q=1)$ and with all free parameters (subscript ``1''), and the ratio of the posterior distribution of the mass models with non-spherical dark matter halo~$(Q=q^{\prime})$ and with all free parameters (subscript ``2'').
+In each model, we keep the stellar distributions have an axisymmetric shape, that is, stellar axial ratios are not unity.
+The Bayes factors and Akaike Information Criterion show that there is no statistical evidence for the need to an additional free parameter for the halo axis ratio $Q$, compared to either spherical ($Q=1$) or equal to that of the stars ($Q=q^\prime$) for small sample-sized dSphs.

+From the values of their Bayes factors, it is difficult to determine which spherical or non-spherical dark matter halo is better based on the currently available data.